Khaled-Alaa-1/Portfolio-setup/README.md

 # 📖 [Portfolio] <a name="about-project"></a>

->Portfolio: desktop version
+>Portfolio: validate contact form

-**[: Portfolio: desktop version]** Portfolio I can put on it all my work and personal information
+**[: Portfolio: validate contact form]** Portfolio I can put on it all my work and personal information

 ## 🛠 Built With <a name="built-with">

 - HTML
 - CSS
+- JavaScript

 </a>